 about beaver Road

-Beaver Road Primary School is an oversubscribed three form entry primary school, situated in the heart of Didsbury village, South Manchester.
-Our school was graded to be Outstanding in 2011 and in 2014 Beaver Road maintains the Outstanding grading.
+Beaver Road Primary School is a very popular and successful 5 form entry Primary School, situated in the heart of Didsbury, South Manchester.
+Our School was graded Outstanding in October 2011.

 Beaver Road Primary School was graded Outstanding following a full Ofsted inspection in September 2011.
 Government legislation exempts Outstanding schools from future Ofsted inspections unless there are concerns about falling standards, safeguarding or significant other issues affecting pupil welfare.
 Most recently the Chief HMI Amanda Spielman has requested a review of this exemption as there are a number of schools who have not been inspected for more than 10 years.